“PELPOP” – The Story of Pelham Puppets – Part Two

 Rising from the Ashes – 1962 Onward.

 On 22nd February 1962, Harry Corbett and his wife Marjorie along with his teddy-bear puppet, Sooty, paid a visit to the Pelham Puppet factory and the ‘Prime Minister of the Marionette World’ because they wanted some marionettes simple enough for Sooty to operate on his TV show.
-On his tour of the factory, Harry collected an assortment of puppets including Pinky and Perky, the singing, dancing television piglets that Bob had also put into production the year before.
+On his tour of the factory, Harry collected an assortment of puppets including Pinky and Perky, the singing, dancing television piglets that Bob had also put into production a few years before.
 The Sooty Show featuring the puppets was broadcast the following month.
 Harry wrote to the Czech creators of Pinky and Perky, Jan and Vlasta Dalibor, seeking permission to use the characters in his show, which they readily gave and the Sooty show featuring the Pinky and Perky Pelham Puppets that was broadcast from the BBC studios in Manchester in the following month.
 Harry Corbett enjoyed his visit to the Pelham factory except for one thing, explained Bob, “I expect Harry wished he had his arm in a sling because he was asked to sign his autograph for every girl in the factory!”

 Bob had previously arranged for Jan and Vlasta Dalibor to visit the factory to obtain first-hand information about Pinky and Perky.
 These two little piglets with their speeded-up voices, first appeared on BBC TV in 1957.
 Unlike some of the other TV characters produced under licence by the company, the Pinky and Perky Pelham Puppets proved remarkably popular and remained in production until 1985.